Psalm 23:1-6

 The psalm opens with the central metaphor: the Lord as shepherd.

-A shepherd provides pasture, water, protection, and constant vigilance.
-To call the Lord “my shepherd” is to entrust every need to his care.
 This image is deeply rooted in Scripture, appearing in both the Old Testament (e.g., Ezekiel 34:11-16) and ultimately fulfilled in Christ, the Good Shepherd (John 10:11-18).

 beside restful waters he leads me; he refreshes my soul.